pwin/owlready2/README.rst

   - Fix loading of ontology files with no extension from onto_path
   - Fix properties defined with type 'RDF Property' and subproperty of 'OWL Data/Object/Annotation Property'
   - Support old SQLite3 versions that do not accept WITHOUT ROWID
+  - Fix reference to undeclared entities (they were replaced by None, now by their IRI)

 Links
 -----